Davide-Lotito/ACA_project/README.md

 # ACA_project
-Substring matching with application to genomics/proteomics.
+Substring matching with applications to genomics/proteomics.

 ## The test-data was taken from here: